HPC-Research-Lab/STMatch/ComparedSystems/GSI/README.md

 ## Reproduce the results of GSI in table 4

+Compile the code with

     make

-Now an executable file cuts is generated.
+An executable file cuts is generated.

 Decompress the graph `youtube' in directory ./test_data/graph